Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Muscle Model

-The constant $\rho \in \R$ is a parameter that ensures the fiber length is within the physiological limits and accounts for muscle pennation angles (the angle between the longitudinal axis of the entire muscle and its fibers that increases as the tension increases in the muscle).
+The constant $\rho \in \R$ is a parameter that ensures the fiber length is within the physiological limits and accounts for muscle pennation angles (the angle between the longitudinal axis of the entire muscle and its fibers that increases as the tension increases in the muscle), and $r_0 \in \R$ is a parameter denoting the constant contribution of the MTU lever-arm.
 For the MTUs that span two joints, $\Delta l_{mtu}(\theta)$ is calculated separately with different reference angles $\theta_{ref}$ for each joint.

 \newsubsec{MTU Force-Length and Force-Velocity Relationships} The velocity of the CE contraction is denoted by $v_{ce} \in \R$ and is constrained to satisfy the relationship $l_{ce} = \int v_{ce}dt$.
 Depending on an MTU's instantaneous value of $l_{ce}$ and $v_{ce}$, the amount of force the MTU is capable of exerting differs.
 This is described by the following force-length ($f_l$) and force-velocity ($f_v$) relationships: